Babia Góra: History

-Babia Góra was first mentioned in the 15th century chronicle of Jan Długosz.
-It was first plotted on a map in 1558.
-Until the end of the 17th century most of the available information on the mountain came from folklore.
-According to folk tales, the mountain was the location of the witches' sabbath.
-The first known ascent was made in 1782 by the court astronomer of King Stanislaus Augustus, Jowin Fryderyk Alojzy Bystrzycki, Bończa coat of arms.
-The period of scientific investigations began in the second half of the 19th century.
+The first historical mentions of the massif date back to the 15th century, when it first mentioned in the writings of Jan Długosz.
+It was only in the 19th century that the area was explored and chronicled in greater depth, with the first known mountain hut constructed in 1905.

 Nature

 Gentle from the south, steep from the north, Babia Góra is home to bear, lynx, wolf and other species; as well as alpine flora endemic at this altitude.
 The first attempts to protect the area were made in the 1930s.
 In 1933 the Nature Reserve of Babia Góra was established on the Polish side.
-Later, in 1954, the Babia Góra National Park (Babiogórski Park Narodowy) was established with an area of 17.04 km2.
+Later, in 1954, Babia Góra National Park (Babiogórski Park Narodowy) was established with an area of 17.04 km2.
 In 1976 it became one of the first Biosphere Reserves in the world.
 For a long time Babia Góra National Park was the smallest of the Polish national parks.
 In 1997 it was enlarged to 33.92 km2 and a buffer zone was created of 84.37 km2.
 Within the park, 10.62 km2 is under strict protection.
 There are calls for strengthening of cross-border cooperation with Slovakia to better protect the fragile environment of the mountain.

 Climate

 Babia Góra is sometimes nicknamed Matka Niepogód (Mother of Bad Weather).
-Located far from any other mountains of similar height that would provide a natural barrier, it is very susceptible to weather changes.
-Snow can remain on the northern slopes and in narrow gorges until summer.
+It is very susceptible to weather changes primarily due to the frequent winds that regularly hit the area.
+The mountain also experiences a strong inversion.
+Snow can cover the massif for over 200 days every year.
 In May 2016, a climber was killed by lightning while attempting to descend the mountain when a thunderstorm approached.

-Tourism
+Hiking and skiing

-Tourism in the region of Babia Góra is quite a recent phenomenon.
-The first tourists in the 19th century were mainly intellectuals from nearby Cracow.
-Since then the village of Zawoja has developed into an important mountain resort.
-However, skiing facilities are very restricted due to the protected status of the area.
+Although generally relatively easy to hike, Babia Góra can be reached by a more difficult yellow route called Perć Akademików (Academics' Path).
+Today, despite (or perhaps because of) steep climbs, chains and metal steps fixed to the rocks along sections of the trail, it is very popular with hikers.

-Although generally relatively easy to climb, Babia Góra can be reached by a more difficult yellow route called Perć Akademików (Academics' Path).
-It was marked out by university scholars to examine the mountain's unique flora.
-Today, despite (or perhaps because of) steep climbs, chains and metal steps fixed to the rocks along sections of the trail, it is very popular with tourists.
+The whole Babia Góra National Park is a strict nature reserve: skitouring, for example, was only permitted from 2022 onwards and only if certain weather and snow conditions were met.